 The sharpness of this lens is fantastic considering it’s been around since 1993.
 Even when wide open at f/5.6, corner sharpness is very good.
 Basically, no complaints at all with image sharpness throughout the aperture range.
 There’s also little visible distortion and what is apparent can be easily corrected in software.

 As for background blur or bokeh, the 400mm focal length is great for giving a smooth background.
 Portraits or any other subjects are easily punched out from the background, which is a trait of longer lenses.
 The usual adjectives apply here: creamy and a pleasant transition of colors.

-The 8-bladed diaphragm is well adept at producing nice highlights at night and sunstars when called upon.
-Even at smaller apertures, the lens manipulates interesting points of light very consistently.
+The eight-bladed diaphragm is well adept at producing nice highlights at night and sunstars when called upon.
+Even at smaller apertures, the Canon EF 400mm f/5.6L USM manipulates interesting points of light very consistently.

 On the whole, the lens produces images which have great depth of color and contrast and are very pleasing throughout the aperture range.
 Once the lens is stopped down past f/22, it will start to suffer from diffraction, but this is common to most long lenses when stopped down.

 How Does the Canon EF 400mm f/5.6L USM Compare?

 Back when this lens was first released, it easily stood head and shoulders over the rest at this focal length, especially for Canon users.
 Since then there are other options on the market, but there are always caveats depending on the subjects you are shooting.
 The Canon EF 300mm f/4L IS USM as a shorter focal length, goes slightly wider, and features image stabilization.
 As for build quality, the 400mm feels more solid being made out of metal and is also sharper.